Betty Abah: Early life|Education

+She worked with Environmental Rights Action/Friends of the Earth Nigeria, where she led the women’s campaign desk and coordinated projects focused on women’s environmental rights throughout the Niger Delta and the African sub-region.
+Abah’s work in journalism and her subsequent activism have earned her several local and international awards.

 Career

-Betty first worked with The Voice Newspaper in Makurdi, Benue State, and then Newswatch and Tell Magazine, before she proceeded to work with Rocky Mountain News as a fellow of the Alfred Friendly Press Fellowships.
-As a journalist, she practised with The Voice Newspaper, Newswatch, Tell Magazine and she also had a stint with the Rocky Mountain News in Denver, Colorado, US.
+Abah is a journalist with experience in Nigeria, having worked with The Voice Newspaper in Makurdi, Benue State, and then Newswatch and Tell Magazine, before she proceeded to work with the Rocky Mountain News, in Denver, Colorado, US, as a fellow of the Alfred Friendly Press Fellowships.
 She is the author of Sound of Broken Chains, Go Tell Our King and Mother of Multitudes.
-Betty worked with Environmental Rights Action; Friends of the Earth Nigeria before setting establishing CEE-HOPE in December 2013.
+Abah worked with Environmental Rights Action; Friends of the Earth Nigeria before establishing CEE-HOPE in December 2013.

 Activism

-Abah has been involved in several cases, defending cases of human rights violations.
+Abah has been involved in protesting several cases of human rights violations.
 Some of them include campaigns for the release of the Chibok girls abducted by the Boko Haram terrorist in North East Nigeria, campaigns for the environmental rights of Niger Delta women, the case of the torture involving three women in Ejigbo, Lagos by members of a vigilante group, the case of the kidnapping of Ese Oruru among others.
-In 2019, on the Menstrual Hygiene Day event held at Lagos, Betty advocated for the free distribution of sanitary pads to woman and girls, reasoning that since government gives free condoms for sex, sanitary pads should also be made available for the needy women and girls.
+In 2019, on the Menstrual Hygiene Day event held at Lagos, Abah advocated for the free distribution of sanitary pads to women and girls, reasoning that since government gives free condoms for sex, sanitary pads should also be made available for the needy women and girls.

+Over the years, she has dedicated herself to several social justice causes, notably #BringBackOurGirls, Ese Oruru, #JusticeForEjigbo3, and #JusticeForOchanya.
+In October 2019, she edited a book documenting the unprecedented campaign surrounding Ochanya Ogbanje.
+Her work in engaging and developing thousands of young people in informal communities, particularly in Makoko, a well-known fishing community in Lagos, has been featured in numerous local and international media reports and documentaries.
+Additionally, CEE-HOPE has expanded its operations to Ogun, Plateau, Kaduna, Ebonyi, Benue, and other states.

+In an interview with Daily Post in 2015, she was of the opinion that "the Chibok girls’ saga reveals so glaringly the progressive loss of our humanity as a nation and the many lives whose issues have become politicized.
+The Chibok girls saga remains a timeless indictment on our government, on their complete apathy to children's welfare, rights or safety a stab on the dignity of our women (just as the stunning response to the brutal killing of innocent young boys at the Buni Yadi school and the ensuring dance party)".